webdevphi/Winter-2018-Workshops/1-React/README.md

 First, variables.

-React has 2 main ways we can (should) inject variables into components 1 - Props
+React has 2 main ways we can (should) inject variables into templates 1 - Props
 2 - State